16 Sales KPIs that Every Team Should Measure

 Cost per lead is calculated by summing up all your monthly marketing-related costs and dividing it by the number of monthly new leads.
 Remember to include the salaries of your marketing team.
 Or at least,e the time they’ve spent on lead generation.

 To have accurate KPIs that reflect the actual situation, you need to gather a lot of data.
-A quick way to collect your data into one system is by using business automation software.
+A quick way to collect your data into one system is by using professional services automation software.
 The system enables you to use all the data for detailed reporting and real-time KPI dashboards.

 Decreasing cost per lead can be a sign of improved customer experience or increased brand awareness.
 The opposite result indicates that you need to oversee your marketing strategy and focus on more profitable channels.

 5. Cost per conversion